 I want a different fairy tale for my girls and one where they enjoy being a woman unashamedly in whichever way they want.

 My girls will be hanging out with Dad before the rugby final and I get to have a few hours hanging out with my girlfriend being girly as we listen to wonderful speakers throughout the day on the pool deck, sipping on something gorgeous from the Wine and Champagne Bar.
 And when not listening to a speaker I plan to do some shopping.
-There will be exhibitors there with their focus on all things womanly.
-Health, beauty and life.
+T

 If you aren’t lucky enough to win you can book tickets to the expo here: Book Tickets

-“To all you beautiful strong women – know deep down that you can achieve greatness – it just takes surrounding yourself with the right people”
+“To all you beautiful strong women – know deep down that you can achieve greatness – it just surround yourself with the right people”